Is Decaf Coffee Really Caffeine-Free?

 • People with caffeine sensitivity: Even small amounts of caffeine can cause palpitations, anxiety, or insomnia.

-• Those with certain medical conditions: Like acid reflux, insomnia, high blood pressure, or heart arrhythmias.
+• Those with certain medical conditions, like acid reflux, insomnia, high blood pressure, or heart arrhythmias.

 In such cases, it’s important to track even the small caffeine content in decaf, especially if consumed in multiple cups.